ferfebles/indiko/README.md

 * No dependencies on external libraries
 * Just a single HTML file with some easily auditable javascript
 * Uses PBKDF2 from your browser crypto API (remember, no external dependencies) with 100.000 iterations
-* It derives a 192 bits pwd (32 chars in Base64) from your master password with your account [reminder] + year as salt
+* It derives a 192 bits pwd (32 chars in Base64) from your master password with your 'account + year' as salt

 # but

+* It says "[Web Crypto|Clipboard] not supported"

+  *Try Chrome*

+* With Chrome it still says "Clipboard not supported"

+  *You're probably using iOS, where all browsers use Safari rendering engine.
+Sorry but you have to wait for Safari "navigator.clipboard" support.

+* But I want to use {browser}?

+  *It needs support for crypto [and copy] APIs.
+Try the latest version of your preferred browser*

 * I don't like the page!

   *I favored simplicity and auditability over styling and dependencies*